rkennaway/StPetersburg/README.md

 GAME is an abbreviation for the game to be simulated.
 See below for a list of available games.

+The program is written for Python 3 and will not work with Python 2.

 The remaining arguments are all optional.
 Their default values are the same as those used in the paper, so for a quick check on the results